 Rebuilding credit will take a while, so it’s best to get started as soon as possible.
 Some good behaviors to practice are always paying on time and using less than 30% of your available credit.

 To be clear, all major secured credit cards can help you rebuild your credit.
 They all report account information to the major credit bureaus every month.
-And all those with low annual fees and low deposit requirements are in the running for the top spot.
-But the Discover it Secured Credit Card, Capital One Secured and OpenSky each bring something special to the table.
+Also, all those with low annual fees and low deposit requirements are in the running for the top spot.
+But the Capital One Quicksilver Secured, OpenSky, and Bank of America Custom Cash Secured Card bring something special to the table.

 Choosing the best secured credit card to rebuild credit is only the first step toward actually rebuilding.
 You must also use that card responsibly month after month so that positive information flows to the credit bureaus.
-Regularly adding positive information to your credit reports gradually covers up the negative past records.
+Regularly adding positive information to your credit reports gradually covers up negative records from the past.

 There is no surefire way to raise your credit score 100 points overnight.
 Everyone’s situation is a bit different.
 And even if you do everything right, your score still might not rise that much or that quickly.
 But you can see exactly how to improve your credit score and how long it will take by checking out … read full answeryour free personalized credit analysis on WalletHub.
 You will receive grades for each part of your credit score, plus a customized action plan designed to maximize your credit score gains in a minimal amount of time.

 Credit score gains don’t just happen.
 There’s usually a fair amount of legwork involved.
 So the start-to-finish process of credit improvement really does not happen overnight.
 But you certainly could wake up one morning with a credit score that’s a lot higher than it was when you went to sleep.

 Your credit score can change whenever new information is added to your credit report or old information is removed.
 Because of that, a handful of things could possibly raise your credit score 100 points overnight.
 But none of them happens often, so don’t hold your breath.